seg-assembly/retro_gfx_studio/README.md

 # retro_gfx_studio
-This is the web prototype of Retro Graphics Studio, the end product will be packaged for the desktop with electron.
+This is the Electron prototype of Retro Graphics Studio made as my Senior Capstone Project.

-This is an application for creating graphics specifically for Retro Homebrew.
+This is an application for creating graphics specifically for Retro Homebrew, and supports NES tiles and palettes in the prototype implementation.

-A more formal description will be added soon.